-It’s safe to assume that more and more people are starting to understand the significance of total calorie consumption and how it can significantly affect one’s overall body composition.
-Calorie consumption can be divided into 3 different categories; caloric maintenance, caloric deficit and caloric surplus.
+More and more people are beginning to understand the significance of total calorie consumption and how it can significantly affect your overall body composition.

 Macronutrients are none other than protein, carbohydrate, and fat.
 Whether your goal is to have a healthy balanced diet, build muscle, lose fat, or follow a specific diet plan such as the Ketogenic Diet, adjusting your macronutrient ratios is key to achieving your goals.